nodeschool/vancouver/README.md

 - [twitter](https://twitter.com/nodeschoolyvr): tweet [@nodeschoolyvr](https://twitter.com/nodeschoolyvr) for general chat
 - [slack](https://yvrdev.slack.com): for general chat, planning meetups, and questions about workshops if you're challenging yourself at home.
-DM /@manil for an invite to our channel
+Signup [here](https://yvrdev.herokuapp.com/) and DM /@manil for an invite to our channel
 - [github issues](https://github.com/nodeschool/vancouver/issues/): for planning

 ### Tier 2: Max response time of 3 days